math4origami/webcatalog-helper/README.md

 ### Firefox

 Install via the XPI file on the [latest release](https://github.com/math4origami/webcatalog-helper/releases/latest).
-This file has been signed by Mozilla and will auto-update when new releases are made.
+This file has been signed by Mozilla, and once installed the extension will auto-update when new releases are made.

 ## Features